3nematix/MeetingRooms/README.md

 * To create a room - [`POST`] `/rooms/`, the request body takes `room_number`.

-* To detele a room - [`DELETE`] `/rooms/room_id/`, the request body takes `room_number`.
+* To delete a room - [`DELETE`] `/rooms/room_id/`, the request body takes `room_number`.
 Everyone could delete the room, but the room can be only deleted if there are no active reservations going-on at the moment.

 # Reservations